ProAI/babel-plugin-intlized-components/README.md

 const dict = createDict(...);
 ```

+#### `ignoreImport`

+If this option is set to `true`, imports will not be verified.
+This means that all functions named `createDict` will be transformed no matter what the import is.
+While this option might be helpful in some cases, you need to be careful as you should not name other functions `createDict`.

 #### `autoResolveKey`

 Normally you have to set a key as the first parameter and a message object as the second parameter for `createDict`.
 If you set this option to the base path of your application, the babel plugin will derive the first parameter from the file name, so that you can call `createDict` with a message object only.